-The Wightman Postgraduate Scholarship in Architecture (L, I, R, C)
+The Wightman Postgraduate Scholarship in Architecture (I,L,R,C)

-- Up to \$4,000 - 1 year, with the possibility of renewal subject to satisfactory progress
+- Up to \$4,000 - 1 year with the possibility of renewal subject to satisfactory progress

 The scholarship is open to graduates in architecture, or other related studies, for full-time postgraduate study in architecture at UNSW.
-Applications close in late January.
+Applications close late January.